DeSantis: Property Tax Relief Available for Floridian Homeowners After Helene

 “This is not just people whose entire residence was washed away.
 If you have things like muck and gut, we are going to have the guidance where you will qualify for that, and you can claim this refund.”

-Florida Statute 197.319, “Refund of taxes for residential improvements rendered uninhabitable by a catastrophic event,” was first implemented to assist property owners after Hurricane Ian and Hurricane Nicole, and the law still stands to assist for Hurricane Helene.
+Florida Statute 197.319, titled “Refund of taxes for residential improvements rendered uninhabitable by a catastrophic event,” was first implemented to assist property owners after Hurricane Ian and Hurricane Nicole, and the law still stands to assist for Hurricane Helene.

 The law states, “If a residential improvement is rendered uninhabitable for at least 30 days due to a catastrophic event, taxes originally levied and paid for the year in which the catastrophic event occurred may be refunded.”

 The term “residential improvement” refers to a house, residential dwelling, or residential property.
-However, it only refers to the home itself and excludes things such as a detached garage or carport, a detached utility building, a fence, or a swimming pool.
+However, it refers only to the home itself and excludes things such as a detached garage or carport, a detached utility building, a fence, or a swimming pool.
 It also does not include the land itself.

 Information can also be found at FloridaRevenue.com.

-Property owners have until March 1, 2025, to submit.
+Property owners have until March 1, 2025, to make a submission.

 “Please take advantage of your property tax rebate,” DeSantis said to Floridians.
 “We want you to do it.
 You’re entitled to do it, and it would be wrong to collect taxes from somebody who’s not even able to use their home as a result of damage [from] the storm.”